-Help your students practice reading fluency with this collection of free, printable fluency activities perfect for centers or small group work.
+Help your students practice reading fluency with this collection of free, printable fluency activities perfect for centers or small group work, part of The Curriculum Corner’s Small Group Toolkit.

 You can download the complete, free collection by clicking on the bold, blue words that say “Small Group Fluency Resources” towards the bottom of this post.